jaswingumpella/codevision/iterationPlan.md

 * Introduce a `docker-compose.postgres.yml` (or similar) that boots a local Postgres 15 instance with persistent volumes, matching production schemas and credentials via `.env`.
 * Document the exact env vars Render must supply (`SPRING_DATASOURCE_URL`, `SPRING_DATASOURCE_USERNAME`, `SPRING_DATASOURCE_PASSWORD`, `SPRING_JPA_HIBERNATE_DDL_AUTO` override if needed).
-* Provide a lightweight migration/story for existing H2 data (explicitly call out that historic local runs will be dropped, but offer an export/import script if feasible).
+* Provide a lightweight migration/story for existing H2 data (done: `scripts/migration/H2ToPostgresMigrator.java` copies every table from the legacy `.mv.db` into Render’s Postgres using `ON CONFLICT DO NOTHING` so it can be re-run safely).

 ### UI / DX